shilpi30112001/Snake-And-Ladder-Game/README.md

 # Snake_And_Ladder_Game

 # ABSTRACT
 Games are fun activities that   can enhance   the process of thinking, learning and problem-solving strategies.
 With these criteria, games have been said one of the best learning media for education that can improve the learning process.
-With the exploding of technology, computer games are quite popular among students.
+With the exploding of technology    , computer games are quite popular among students.
 In the learning process, many ways have been introduced to attract students.
 One of the basic programming languages that should  be  taken by  many students is a Java programming language.
 A programming language is a difficult subject for students  to learn.
 They are  having problems to understand the concept of that subject.
 This study purposely to develop a computer game for learning   Java programming based on Snake and Ladder board game.

 # INTRODUCTION
 Snake and ladder game have   been chosen as a  learning media in this study.
 This game played on board with gridded squares.
 Several ladders and snakes exist on the board, which connect to specific grids.
 The players will navigate the board according to